19, May 2018 | Sushmita

 Citizenship in Assam was defined though the Assam Accord of 1985 which came into being after movements against alleged migration.
 It defined citizenship as “anybody who entered the state before March 24, 1971- just before the Bangladesh war-is considered a non-foreigner.”
 The same criterion is being used to include people in the National Register of Citizens (NRC), which is being updated for the first time since 1951 in a bid to seemingly “identify illegal migrants.”
 However, human rights groups believe otherwise.

 3.29 crore people from 68.27 lakh families in Assam have submitted over 6.5 crore documents with the NRC to prove their Indian citizenship.
 But the NRC recently published a list of only 1.9 crores as legal citizens.

-A huge number of 1.39 crore Assamese, almost all Muslim, are under threat of having their legitimate citizenship revoked.
+Lakhs of Assamese, most of them from poor and marginalised communities, are under threat of having their legitimate citizenship revoked.
 CJP believes this is discriminatory.
 Join us and raise your voice against this injustice.
-Sign our Petition NOW!
+Become a member to know more.